Indian Agriculture: Reinventing Agriculture disease identification and crop health management: Agentic AI of Agriculture

 However, there are several threats to the implementation of Agentic AI in the field of Indian agriculture:

-Poor Infrastructure: Riverlined access to the internet connection and electricity in the rural regions.
+Crippling Infrastructure: Making access to electricity and the internet connection in the rural areas easy.

-Policy and Regulation There must be policy and regulation regarding the use of AI and drones in agriculture.
+Policy and Regulation There needs to be policy and regulation on the application of AI and drones in agriculture.

-The Indian government has initiated some initiatives that have been directed to promote digital agriculture and they include:
+The Indian government has made some moves that have been steered towards promoting digital agriculture and these are:

-Digital Agriculture Mission: The intendment of this initiative is to upgrade the already existing agricultural sector by incorporating technology to augment production and development of farm products and services to the Singaporean people.
+Digital Agriculture Mission: The aim of the project is to modernize the already available agricultural sector introducing technology to strengthen production and development of farm produce and services to the Singaporeans.

 PM-KISAN and AgriStack